-Open access is mandated by many funders; the landscape is complex, with various policies and routes available to authors.
+Open access is mandated by many funders; the landscape is complex, with various policies and routes available to authors3.
 Open access is also required for the purposes of national research assessment exercises, such as the Research Excellence Framework (REF).
 The table below sets out the respective responsibilities of researchers and the Bodleian Libraries in supporting open access.

 Oxford receives block grants from some funders to support open access publishing and thus to comply with funder policies.
 Annex 1 describes the principles by which these funds are managed.
-The University prioritises open access by means of self-archiving in its institutional repository - the so-called 'green' route - and strongly encourages the use of Rights Retention Statements where they are needed to achieve this type of open access.
-Annex 2 contains a glossary of relevant terms.
+The University prioritises open access by means of self-archiving in its institutional repository - the so-called 'green' route - and has adopted Rights Retention to allow researchers to make author accepted manuscript versions of journal articles and conference proceedings available open access without embargo periods.
+Annex 3 contains a glossary of relevant terms.